Sounds (magazine): History

-It was produced by Spotlight Publications (part of Morgan Grampian), which was set up by John Thompson and Jo Saul with Jack Hutton and Peter Wilkinson, who left Melody Maker to start their own company.
+Sounds was produced by Spotlight Publications (part of Morgan Grampian), which was set up by John Thompson and Jo Saul with Jack Hutton and Peter Wilkinson, who left Melody Maker to start their own company.
 Sounds was their first project, a weekly paper devoted to progressive rock and described by Hutton, to those he was attempting to recruit from his former publication, as "a leftwing Melody Maker".
 Sounds was intended to be a weekly rival to titles such as Melody Maker and New Musical Express (NME).

 Sounds was one of the first music papers to cover punk.
-Mick Middles covered the Manchester music scene for Sounds from 1978 to 1982 writing about many of the up and coming bands of the time from Buzzcocks and Slaughter & The Dogs to The Fall and Joy Division.
-John Robb joined in 1987 and used the term "Britpop" to refer to bands such as the La's, the Stone Roses and Inspiral Carpets, although it did not develop into the Britpop genre/movement at that time (as these acts were grouped under labels such as Baggy, Madchester and indie-dance).
+Mick Middles covered the Manchester music scene for Sounds from 1978 to 1982 writing about many of the up and coming bands of the time from Buzzcocks and Slaughter & the Dogs to the Fall and Joy Division.
+John Robb joined in 1987 and used the term "Britpop" to refer to bands such as the La's, the Stone Roses and Inspiral Carpets, although it did not develop into the Britpop genre/movement at that time (as these acts were grouped under labels such as baggy, Madchester and indie-dance).

-Keith Cameron wrote about Nirvana after Robb carried out the first interview with them.
+Keith Cameron wrote about Nirvana after Robb carried out the first interview with them in 1989.
+Although the magazine was already defunct, Kurt Cobain wore a white, long sleeved Sounds t-shirt for a photoshoot in London on 22 August 1991 and the next day when they played the Reading Festival for the first time.

-The Obscurist Chart ran for about a year, first appearing on 5 September 1981 issue, as an alternative to the main, sales-driven record charts, allowing bands and music outside the mainstream to be recognised.
-The chart was started by Paul Platypus, who played with Mark Perry in The Reflections and compiled the first nine charts.
-The last chart appeared in 11 December 1982 issue.
+The Obscurist Chart ran for about a year, first appearing on the 5 September 1981 issue, as an alternative to the main, sales-driven record charts, allowing bands and music outside the mainstream to be recognised.
+The chart was started by Paul Platypus, who played with Mark Perry in the Reflections and compiled the first nine charts.
+The last chart appeared in the 11 December 1982 issue.

 In 1987, Morgan-Grampian had been acquired by United News and Media (later to become United Business Media), first as part of the United Advertising Publications (UAP) division and later as part of the then CMP Information portfolio.
 A legacy of Sounds was the creation of the heavy metal/rock magazine Kerrang!, which was originally issued as a supplement before being spun off as a separate publication.

-Sounds was one of the trinity of British music weeklies, along with NME and Melody Maker, that were colloquially known as 'The Inkies'.
 Sounds folded in 1991 after the parent company, United Newspapers, decided to concentrate on trade papers like Music Week and so sold most of their consumer magazines titles to EMAP Metro, with Sounds being closed at the same time as its sister music magazine, the more chart and dance music oriented Record Mirror.